neighborhoods/Buphalo/README.md

         return $Toe;
     }
 ```

-### User Space Template Trees
-* User space template trees are merged with the Buphalo template tree, collision precedence favors user space.

-## Contributing to Buphalo
-The `1.x` feature series establishes the fitness precedence of Buphalo for all future feature versions of Buphalo.
-All of the following fitness requirements MUST be met for all future versions.
-* Any Supporting Actors (and any associated files) MUST be as easy to add/update/remove as they are in `1.x`.
-* Fabrication must be as fast as it is in `1.x`.
-* The source target, fabrication target, and Template Tree target MUST be user defined so that Buphalo can be composed and used to build any arbitrary Template Tree.
-* Annotation Processors MUST be as easy to add/update/remove as it is in `1.x`.
-* Annotation Processors MUST be as transparent and flexible to user space as it is in `1.x`.
-* Fabrication Files MUST be as easy to add/update/remove as they are in `1.x`.
-* Future versions of Buphalo can add to the `1.x` fitness requirements but not alter or remove a member of the `1.x` fitness requirements as it is the definition of the mission of Buphalo.
-* Buphalo uses PHPStorm inspections with th EA Extended plugin.
-Your code MUST be free from inspection warning to be merged.

 ### Setting Up Git When Developing Buphalo As A Composer Dependency
 * From your product root, and with Buphalo installed as a composer dependency